Northwest Grilled Salmon

 2. Add first six ingredients, then the salmon, to a gallon ziplock bag, seal.

-5. Lightly coat the filet in the oil, then place the filet on the grill flesh side down.
+5. Lightly coat the fillet in the oil, then place on the grill flesh side down.

-7. Cooking time will vary based on the thickness of the fish– cooking time for salmon tends to be slightly less than the 10 minutes per inch that you usually hear for fish– maybe 8 or 9.
+6. Cooking time will vary based on the thickness of the fish-- cooking time for salmon tends to be less than the 10 minutes per inch that you usually hear for fish.
+On a 350 degree grill we are finding 3 minutes per side to be just right for fish that is about ¾ inch thick.

 { 0 comments… add one now }